 - Box breathing before getting in the car.
 4 seconds in, 4 hold, 4 out, 4 hold.
 Repeat 4 times.

 - Treat the first manoeuvre as a warm-up.
-Don't push for speed — push for accuracy.
+Push for accuracy, not speed.

 If you're still failing on nerves